Learn: Understanding Lesch-Nyhan

 Lesch Nyhan Variant (HRH) does not have any behavioral or neurological manifestations it only has the increased serum uric acid.

-The clinical symptom of Lesch Nyhan Variant (HRH) are:
+The One Clinical Symptom of Lesch Nyhan Variant (HRH) are:

 HGPRT Enzyme Activity